riverbed/steelscript-vm-config/README.md

 * [Ansible](http://www.ansibleworks.com) - version 1.3.4 or later
 * [git](http://git-scm.com/downloads)

-Clone this repo: $ git clone https://github.com/riverbed/flyscript-vm-config.git Or, using one of the Github GUI clients, click the button: Clone in {platform}

 ## INSTALLATION

 1. Verify you have met the above requirements.
 Ansible is simply a python library, and can usually be installed via 'pip install ansible'.
 The other packages require system-level installations.

-   Windows users note: When using Windows as the host machine, you will need to run the following commands from the Git Bash or Cygwin command shell.
+   *Windows users note 1*: You will need to run the commands from the Git Bash or Cygwin command shell.
 Git Bash should be included as part of the installation package in the [git](http://git-scm.com/downloads) download.

+   *Windows users note 2*: When using Windows as the host machine, the ansible package is not yet fully supported and will fail when trying to `pip install` it.
+An extra step is included in Step 4 to workaround this.

 2. Clone this repo via the following command, or using one of the Github GUI clients, click the button: Clone in {platform}: